 • Build partnerships with the community, its organizations and/or the corporate/business sector while promoting safety and/or violence prevention.

-• Have been designed and implemented within the two years before the nomination date.
+• Have been designed and implemented within the previous two (2) years from the nomination date.

 • Demonstrate innovation and can serve as a model for other groups, individuals, and communities.